Suneet-M/Suneet-M.github.io/README.md

 ## Future Updates

+- [ ] Revamp site from scratch using one of the front-end frameworks (Angular, or React).
 - [ ] use social icons of appropriate size to reduce file sizes.
 - [ ] add linkedin link.